t-edson/P65Pas/README.md

 ## Libraries

 P65Pas is a new project and it's still in development and there are not dedicated libraries for the compiler.

-The best repository for libraries and useful code is in: https://github.com/AguHDz/P65Pas-Librerias_y_Programas